 - Remember that your story is important

-Your story is very important, and I have stressed that in this post.
-What you must remember is that how you talk about who you are and what you do will greatly impact on your success.
+Your story is very important, and how you talk about who you are and what you do will greatly impact on your success.
 Beyond telling investors how your business is unique or advertising online about the benefits of your products, one story you must never forget to tell, is your own personal story.
 When you share your story, it reveals your values, beliefs and you give people a reason to believe in you.
 If you do not tell any personal stories, we won’t even know how to relate with you but a clear story about who you are and what you do will bring people towards you.